youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 3rd quartile of the trial duration: $91.82$ sec
 ```

+We used these statistics as reference to compare with the statistics of other strategies.
+The analysis is stated in the first part of Section 4.

 ## 3. You're about to implement a `qlearning` policy similar to the one used by Dollé et al. (2010): it uses a Q-learning algorithm to learn, trial after trial, which is the best strategy depending on the state of the surrounding world.

 - **Definition of the states**: in our case, states are defined as a 4-digits string.
 The first three ones indicate whether a wall has been detected at less than 35 distance units: respectively on the left, in front, and on the right of the robot.
 The 4th digit range from $0$ to $7$ and indicates in which region the radar has detected the goal ($0$ corresponds the front-left region, and it goes counter-clockwise).
 The current (resp. previous) state is available in the `S_t` (resp. `S_tm1`) variable.